Curatorial and Research Internships

-Reef HQ Aquarium offers curatorial internship positions to suitably qualified and motivated applicants.
+Reef HQ Aquarium offers a curatorial and research internship position to suitably qualified and motivated applicants.
 This six-month program is designed for individuals intending a technical or professional career in marine biology, aquaculture, or a closely related discipline.
 Skills acquired during these internships provide a distinct industry-experience advantage to recent university graduates seeking such employment.
 Each internship includes one supervised research project that will be the core duty of the candidate.
 In addition, interns assist Reef HQ Aquarium Curatorial Staff with duties such as:

 - Water quality analysis and daily monitoring

 - Aquarium system maintenance and construction